Enrollment Management Institute

 - Financial aid modeling and more

-Participants also attend the College Board Forum and Higher Ed Colloquium conferences.
+Participants also attend the College Board Forum and Higher Ed Colloquium conferences and receive executive coaching as part of their experience.
 Content is delivered by expert faculty, allowing participants to learn from a diverse range of leaders.
 Upon completion of the EMI program alumni receive a Credly badge, join a lifelong network of peers, and are poised to make deeper impact in their current and future roles.

 "I appreciate the EMI cohort feel as well as the diversity of the group and institutions represented." – Director of Admissions